Epidemic spreading on complex networks as front propagation into an unstable state: Pushed fronts: faster invasion speeds due to nonlinearities

+The only difference between this system and (\ref{eq:main}) is the additional infection term $\rho s_n j_n^2$.
+This system is motivated by recent work in \cite{iacopini19} where the role of higher order interactions in social epidemics is studied.
+Recall that the quadratic terms $\alpha s_nj_n$ represent infections occurring due to interactions between infected and susceptible individuals.
+The cubic term $\rho s_n j_n^2$ represents infections due to group (we consider only groups of size three for simplicity) interactions and expresses the higher probability of a susceptible individual adopting a new social norm if all the other members of one of their social groups has already adopted that norm.
+We emphasize that the model in \cite{iacopini19} is an agent-based stochastic model without spatial structure and refer the reader to \cite{iacopini19} for more details.

-The linearization of (\ref{eq:pushed}) near the unstable disease free state is equivalent to that of (\ref{eq:main}) and therefore the linear arrival time estimates for this system are also identical.
+We are interested in how these higher-order interactions affect arrival times.
+Based upon our analysis of the SIR and SEIR models the natural starting point is to compute linearly determined arrival times.
+In fact, the linearization of (\ref{eq:pushed}) near the unstable disease free state is equivalent to that of (\ref{eq:main}) and therefore the linear arrival time estimates for this system are also identical.
 However, numerical simulations reveal faster invasion speeds; see Figure~\ref{fig:pushed}.
 We proceed to explain and predict this faster invasion speed starting first with a discussion of the local dynamics of (\ref{eq:pushed}).